-If you’d like a longer-lasting scent than what homemade air freshener spray provides, or you’d just like to complement your spray, these pots of homemade gel air freshener are easy to make.
+For a light fragrance, try my homemade air freshener spray.
+But when you want a longer-lasting fragrance, or have a musty room you’d like to freshen up, these pots of homemade gel air freshener are easy to make.
 They’re great to give as gifts, too!

 - 20 drops of your favorite essential oil(s)